 Sometimes, if we are not careful, people who use the internet as a weapon can gain access to our computers and install viruses and other nasty software.
 If your computer or laptop has a webcam and somebody is able to get into your computer, they may be able to see you.
 If you cover your webcam with a piece of paper or a webcam cover, they won’t be able to.

 Your password is for your eyes only.
 People put a lot of effort into choosing a secure password that nobody can guess, but then go ahead and tell people their passwords.
 You should never tell anyone your password.
 If you want to give people access to an account, change your password temporarily to something different and change it back immediately after they have finished.

-Seeing something that you shouldn't
+Seeing something you shouldn't

-What if I see something that I shouldn't?
+What if I see something I shouldn't?

 - Pictures or videos that show any form of violence